 ENVO8: That all grid development proposals, and in particular, substation developments, shall carry out, to an appropriate level of detail, a site-specific Flood Risk Assessment that shall demonstrate compliance with all current Guidelines, standards and best practice.
 The Flood Risk Assessment shall pay particular emphasis to residual flood risks, site-specific mitigation measures, flood-resilient design and construction, and any necessary management measures.

 4.4.8 Air Quality

-- ENVP19: To seek to preserve and maintain air quality in accordance with good practice and relevant legislation in the construction of its transmission projects. - ENVP20: To ensure appropriate dust suppression during construction works.
+ENVP18: To seek to preserve and maintain air quality in accordance with good practice and relevant legislation in the construction of its transmission projects.

 4.4.9 Tourism